Call for Veteran's from Kent and Medway

 The free app is aimed at the entire Armed Forces community - serving personnel, reservists, veterans and their families - as well as frontline public services staff.
 To download the app, search "Forces Connect" in Apple's App Store or the Google Play Store.
 This is only available on IOS and Android devices.

 This is a day is to thank our Armed Forces Community for serving the country with their lives.
 In 2019 there was an opening ceremony with standards, Gurkha Corp of Drums and wonderful Khukuri Dance.
 Bouncy castles and a fancy dress competition was also on offer for local children as well as face paints.
 The day involved a free lunch and drink for veterans and a veterans special one day pass for Dover Castle.
-The day was recognised online in 2020 because of Covid-19 restrictions.
+The day was recognised online in 2020 and 2021due to Covid-19 restrictions.

 Army Families Federation (AFF), in conjunction with other key stakeholders including Naval RAF Families’ Federations and Defence Relationship Management have created this platform to enable spouses and family members of current UK Armed Forces military personnel to have a ‘one stop shop’ where they can apply for jobs directly with employers who have singed the Armed Forces Covenant as well as fund signposting to other career and training opportunities.
 Dover District Council has proudly signed the Armed Forces Covenant.
 Please see the link below for job opportunities and for more information.